Updated on October 31, 2022 by Sarina Tariq

 Rich satin fabric.

 This is a thick, tough, synthetic nylon fabric which has an even weave initially developed by Dupont.
-It is an extremely durable material.
+It is a very durable material.
 Used in luggage for reinforcement and abrasion resistance

-Fabric incorporating bamboo fibres is eco friendly durable and strong.They are porous, breathable and absorbent
+Fabric incorporating bamboo fibres is eco friendly durable and strong.They are porous, breathable and absorbent.
+Read more on bamboo fabric.

 A fabric in printed styles, whether silk, silk and cotton, or all cotton.
 Originated in India as bright coloured handkerchiefs of silk and cotton with spots in white on coloured grounds, chiefly red and blue